Ptrip9199/SY-501-Study-Material/Chapter 2/chapter-2.md

    5. *Facial recognition*
 4. **Somewhere you are** -> geolocaltion technologies
 5. **Something you do**  -> patterns in phones

+In biometrics, there always exists some errors and failures.
+These can be clubbed into:
+* False Acceptance(FAR)
+* False Rejection(FRR)
+Biometric systems allow you to set the FAR and FRR by adjusting the sensitivity.
+A CER(Crossover error rate) can be obtained by plotting the FAR and FRR and CER is at the point where the two interact.
+The lower the value of CER, more effective the system is.

 **Methods of authentication when using the same factor DO NOT qualify as MFA.
 Its considered MFA iff multiple authentication methods are used.**